Eun424/eun424.github.io/README.md

+# Tech Accelerator Program Project
 This project showcases my skills, projects, and interests while demonstrating proficiency in HTML, CSS, and JavaScript.
-The website includes multiple pages (Home, About, Portfolio, and Contact), interactive features, and a responsive design that adapts to different screen sizes.
-Additionally, the project is hosted on GitHub Pages and adheres to best practices in coding, accessibility, and user experience.
+The website includes multiple pages (Home, About, Portfolio, and Contact), interactive features, and a responsive design that adapts to different screen sizes

+## Objective
+The goal of this project is to demonstrate the my expertise in web development fundamentals, focusing on responsive design, interactivity, and creative problem-solving

+# Features
+- [Responsive Design]
+- [Multi-Page Structure]
+- [Styling and Animations]
+- [Accessibility Feature]
+- [Technology Stack]
+- [Version Control and Hosting]